-The amount of traffic your website generates is influenced by its content.
-If your website has thin or low-quality content, it probably won't attract many visitors.
 Internet users visit websites for different reasons, but most of them seek high-quality content.
 Even if you regularly create high-quality content, though, it may fail to bring long-term traffic to your website.
 It's not uncommon for content to generate a substantial amount of traffic once published, only to experience a gradual decline in traffic shortly thereafter.
 Known as content decay, it can devastate your website's performance.
 Whether your website has a single page of decaying content or pages, you can revive them safely.
+Yes, the measure of traffic your site creates is impacted by your site's content!

 Optimize for Readability